MaulingMonkey/rust/src/doc/rustc/src/codegen-options/index.md

 link with a dependency.
 For example, `cdylib` crate types may only use static linkage.

+## export-executable-symbols

+This flag causes `rustc` to export symbols from executables, as if they were dynamic libraries.

+You might use this to allow the JVM or MSCLR to call back into your executable's Rust code from Java/C# when embedding their runtimes into your Rust executable.

 ## no-integrated-as

 `rustc` normally uses the LLVM internal assembler to create object code.
 This